How Microsoft Intune and Conditional Access Keep Endpoints Secure

 Whether it’s to reduce risk, lower cost, or increase productivity, it’s safe to assume that by this point your firm is operating in the public cloud—at least to some extent.
 (If not, let’s have a separate conversation.)
 And while we commend you for completing your migration, it’s our job as your Microsoft 365 partner to ensure your workforce is operating safely, smartly, and securely.

-As the line between home and work continues to blur, more and more clients are coming to Agio to help architect their company-owned and bring-your-own (BYO) device policies.
+With the lines between home and work continuing to blur, more and more clients are coming to Agio to help architect their company-owned and bring-your-own (BYO) device policies.
 One of the most efficient and effective ways to do this is by leveraging Intune, Microsoft’s integrated endpoint management platform.

 What is Microsoft Intune?